imanabu/OrientDbSQLExamples/README.md

 After you have set up your ODB, please install the MovieRatings DB.
 There is a quick setup for this in the ODB Studio login panel, from where you can create a new DB.

+This was written with ODB 3.x.
+Some of the queries may not work in 2.x.

 ## Quick Check: List all the movies in ODB

     SELECT FROM Movies